Local Order Average-Atom Interatomic Potentials: Introduction

 Here we extend the AA formalism to explicitly account for LO effects by including information from partial radial distribution functions (RDFs) in the definition of the effective IP.
-The new \emph{local-order average-atom (LOAA)} method is as efficient as AA, but correctly captures the effect of LO on alloy properties.
+The new \emph{local order average-atom (LOAA)} method is as efficient as AA, but correctly captures the effect of LO on alloy properties.
 In LOAA, the effective interaction between atoms is weighted based on the probabilities of observing pairs of species at a given distance as described by the partial RDFs, as opposed to ideal random alloy probabilities.
-We validate the approach by studying the elastic properties of a two-dimensional (2D) binary hexagonal crystal with Lennard-Jones (LJ) interactions, a three-dimensional (3D) \comp alloy with embedded-atom method (EAM) interactions, and martensitic phase transformations in off-stochiometric NiAl with EAM interactions.
+We validate the approach by studying the elastic properties of a two-dimensional (2D) binary hexagonal crystal with Lennard-Jones (LJ) interactions, a three-dimensional (3D) \comp alloy with embedded-atom method (EAM) interactions, and surface energies of \nixal with EAM interactions.
 We compare the accuracy of LOAA with AA, and with ``true species'' (TS) computations, calculations using standard IPs with the actual atomic species identities, averaged over many realizations of the system.
-Overall we find LOAA to provide a more accurate estimate for the TS case than AA with no increase in computational cost except for the initial one-time generation of the partial RDFs.
+We find that LOAA provides a more accurate estimate for the TS case than AA with no increase in computational cost except for the initial one-time generation of the partial RDFs.
 We observe that while the AA method can only accurately predict properties such as lattice constants, energies, and elastic constants for an ideal random alloy, the LOAA formulation correctly predicts these properties with increasing LO.

-The remaining sections of this paper are organized as follows. \sect{sec:loaa} introduces the basic definitions and derivation of the LOAA method. \sect{sec:results} includes results for a 2D binary system where the effect of LO is explored by tuning the LJ parameters, and 3D alloy systems (FeNiCr and NiAl) where the effect of LO on mechanical properties and phase transformations is studied. \sect{sec:conclude} concludes with a summary and a discussion of possible extensions to the LOAA method.
+The remaining sections of this paper are organized as follows. \sect{sec:loaa} introduces the basic definitions and derivation of the LOAA method. \sect{sec:results} includes results for a 2D binary system where the effect of LO is explored by tuning the LJ parameters, and 3D alloy systems (FeNiCr and NiAl) where the effect of LO on mechanical properties and surface energies is studied. \sect{sec:conclude} concludes with a summary and a discussion of possible extensions to the LOAA method.
 The appendices contain additional derivations and results referred to in the main sections of the paper.